 Every paramedic annually participates in continuing medical education (CME) training to ensure that Huron County residents continue to receive the highest quality of pre-hospital emergency medical care and treatment.

 Many of our paramedics are also provincially certified Advanced Care Paramedics capable of delivering medical treatments that can otherwise only be provided by medical physicians.
-Many of our Primary Care Paramedics are certified to start IVs.
+Many of our Primary Care Paramedics are certified to start IVs, provide advanced airway management, epinephrine injections and other life saving skills.